macadminsdotorg/codeofconduct/README.md

 * Avoid demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.
 * Due regard for the feelings, wishes, rights, and traditions of others.

 If you're unclear if a communication, action, or behavior is respectful, ask someone instead of assuming.
 No, really.
-Just ask the ([Administrators](https://github.com/macadminsdotorg/slack-assets/blob/master/Admins.md)) publicly or privately.
+Just ask the ([Administrators](https://github.com/macadminsdotorg/slack-assets/blob/master/Admins.md)) publicly via [#ask-about-this-slack channel](https://macadmins.slack.com/archives/C06PS0JKA) or privately via Direct Message.
 We'd rather hear from you than hear about something you said or did after the fact, and we are here to help.

 Don't be a bystander, be a leader.
 Role model respectful behavior, but also help to address disrespect when you see it within your community.